We continue from Active Eats.

-Coastal Eats joins Active Eats and Earth Eats behind Club Cool and Innoventions West in Future World.
+Coastal Eats joins Active Eats and Earth Eats behind Club Cool in Future World.
 The three Marketplaces share a centralized area with high-top tables and a variety of other ledges suitable for stopping and enjoying a couple food and drink items.

-As far as five dollar crab cakes go, this thoroughly impressed.
+As far as five-dollar-and-change crab cakes go, this thoroughly impressed.
 The cake was light, but surprisingly dense, with a good ratio of crab to other stuff.
 The slaw on the bottom added some vinegar along with a nice fresh crunchy vibe and helped cut a bit of the fishiness from the crustacean.
 Avocados make another appearance here, this time with a creamy, nutty character mixed in with the herb-y lemongrass that also lent an aromatic quality to the flavor profile.
 It doesn’t necessarily beg a purchase, but I think you’ll be satisfied with what you receive.

 Baked Shrimp Scampi Dip with Sourdough Baguette – $5.50